Description

 Or maybe you’ve just completed a printmaking unit involving rhythm and you want your students to demonstrate they can apply what they learned.
 You might want to use the prompt that reads, “How does the flowing rhythm in this woodblock print help to tell the story?”

-Conversely, you could also use an exit ticket as a quick way to introduce art history concepts in small doses.
+You could also use an exit ticket as a quick way to introduce art history concepts in small doses.
 This is especially effective for art teachers who have very short class periods.
-I’ve broken up each file according to the element of art to make this task easier.

-However, if you’re a fully choice-based art teacher, your approach might be different.
-First, you could print out all 100 writing prompts.
-Then, put them in labeled folders according to the elements of art, and instruct students to select one from a certain folder.
+A fully choice-based art teacher might choose to print out all 100 writing prompts, put them in labeled folders according to the principle of design, and instruct students to select one from a certain folder.

 So if on that day your class is focusing on proportion, each student grabs a prompt in that folder.
 And with the number of prompts given, it’s likely that you’ll wind up with all types of reflection pieces that are authentic to the learning in your classroom.